Sajid-developer/Quiz-game-application/README.md

 # 🧠 Quizzy Minds - A Fun & Interactive Quiz Game Application

-🎯 Challenge your brain, beat the clock, and rise to the top — the ultimate quiz battle begins now!
+🎯 Challenge your brain, beat the clock, and rise to the top — the ultimate quiz battle begins now

 ## 📸 Screenshot